dljvandenberg/drivendata_water_pumps/backlog.md

     a.
 Find limitations
     a.
 Don't use subvillage and wpt_name as predictors (too much memory usage)
     a.
 Remove unused dataframes to clear up memory (df.train.raw)?
 #.
+Refactoring:
-Refactoring: put code in functions
+    a.
+Put code in functions
+    b.
+Rename vars list.* to l.*
 #.
 Use p=.75 in splitting training/validating sets
 #.
 Train more complicated models
     a.
 Include more predictors